-AEDC partnered with Job Training for Beaver County, Inc. (JTBC) to offer a Targeted Job Success Workshop each week in downtown Aliquippa at the B.F.
+AEDC has partnered with Job Training for Beaver County, Inc. (JTBC) to offer a Targeted Job Success Workshop each week in downtown Aliquippa at the B.F.
 Jones Memorial Library.
-A total of 119 persons received job search, resume, interview skills, job counseling and related training to assist residents in the pursuit of employment.
-Twenty-four persons reported getting jobs as a result of the assistance.
+Aliquippa residents receive job search, resume, interview skills, job counseling and related training to assist in the pursuit of employment.
+The program has seen success, with participants reporting getting jobs as a result of the assistance.

-AEDC assisted the Salvation Army to fill the gap in funding to meet the needs of hunger in the community.
-An average of 656 persons monthly were provided with essential food supplies.
-An average of 526 children and adults enrolled in weekly programs each month were served warm nutritious meals.
+AEDC assists the Salvation Army in filling the gap in funding to meet the needs of hunger in the community.
+The program provides essential food supplies and weekly programs each month which serves warm nutritious meals to those in need.

 B.F.
 JONES MEMORIAL LIBRARY

-AEDC funded the B.F.
-Jones Memorial Library to create a digital Media Lab in an underutilized space of the nationally registered historic building in downtown Aliquippa.
-The NPP funds paid for construction, equipment and seed funding for a part-time new instructor position for the lab.
+AEDC funded the creation of a digital Media Lab in an underutilized space of the nationally registered historic B.F.
+Jones Memorial Library building in downtown Aliquippa.
+The NPP funds paid for construction, equipment and seed funding for a part-time instructor position for the lab.
 The lab is free and open to the public.
-The Library hosts classes for middle to high school students weekly encouraging STEM skills and to adults by appointment.
+In addition to general public accessibility, the library hosts weekly classes for middle to high school students encouraging STEM skills, and to adults by appointment.

 HABC – HOUSING AUTHORITY OF BEAVER COUNTY